rerobots/workspaces/types/changelogs/multi_kobuki.changelog.md

 ### multi_kobuki, version 2

-  * number of mobile robots is now arbtitrary (not only 2)
+  * number of mobile robots is now arbitrary (not only 2)

  -- Scott C. Livingston <scott@rerobots.net> Tue, 28 Aug 2018